 • Front of knee pain

-These typically respond very well to progressive loading, not rest alone.
+Many of these respond well to progressive loading and structured rehabilitation, not prolonged rest alone.

 Adults

-For many adults, knee pain builds over time.
-Long periods of sitting, inconsistent activity, or sudden return to exercise can reduce the body’s tolerance.
-Common issues include:
+For many adults, knee symptoms gradually build over time.
+Long periods of sitting, inconsistent activity, or returning too aggressively to exercise may reduce the body’s tolerance.

 • Meniscus irritation